ternaus/ternaus.github.io/_posts/2020-08-27-interview-to-analyticsindia-full-version.markdown

 You will have plenty of ideas to check for some time, but there will be a moment when you will feel empty.
 At this point, you will understand the problem really well.
 It could be time to look for teammates.
 The standard method is to look at the leaderboard for people that have similar standing.

 I do not recommend forming a team too early.
-If you form a team with a person who did not make a submission themself.
+If you start a team with a person who did not make a submission themself.
 Most likely, they would overestimate their excitement and skillset.
 They will stop being engaged with the problem in the middle of the competition.
 And there is no way to kick such a person off the team once it was formed.

 ## Q: What fascinates you about Kaggle and its community in general?